jetistyum/laradock/README.md

 This is minimal PHP development environment with xdebug and phpmyadmin which are not present in Laradock at the moment of creating this.

-At this time Laradock is the most complete Docker enviroment for Laravel.
+At this time Laradock is the most complete Docker environment for Laravel.
 However as it has support for rarely used containers like Neo4j with intention of covering them all, it doesn't have some basic tools required for development installed and configured like debugger or database admin.
 So I felt free to add them.

 Although there is not much code, this will possibly save you certain amount of time for troubleshooting as this can get tricky.